thalium/icebox/doc/TESTS.md

 To launch windows tests specifically, use command line _icebox_tests --gtest_filter=Win10*_

 You must have have a windows 10 guest running in the modified VirtualBox.
 The VM must be named "win10".

+### Linux Guest

+To launch linux tests specifically, use command line _icebox_tests --gtest_filter=Linux*_

+You must have have a linux guest running in the modified VirtualBox.
+The VM must be named "linux".

+Icebox should have the right profile of the linux kernel running as guest.
+See doc/make_profil_linux for more details.

+#### VM prerequisites
+None